Elkien3/citysim_game/mods/character_anim/Readme.md

 ## Features

 * Animates head, right arm & body
-* Also provides support for arbitrary player models, as long as `Head`, `Arm_Right` & `Body` bones exist
+* Support for arbitrary player models, as long as `Head`, `Arm_Right` & `Body` bones exist
+  * If any of these bones do not exist, it will still try to animate the remaining bones
 * Advantages over `playeranim`:
-  * Extracts exact animations and bone positions from glTF models
+  * Extracts exact animations and bone positions from b3d models at runtime (no complex installation)
   * Also animates attached players (with restrictions on angles)
 * Advantages over `headanim`:
-  * Provides compatibility for Minetest 5.2.0 and lower
+  * Provides compatibility back until Minetest 0.4.x (as opposed to `headanim` supporting only 5.3+)
   * Head angles are clamped, head can tilt sideways
   * Animates right arm & body as well